Path-dependent PDEs for volatility derivatives

-where~$\partial_\omega$ is (the limit of) the Fréchet derivative and~$\mathfrak{F}$ has a closed form as an integral over~$[0,\Tb]\times\RR^d$.
 This infinite-dimensional analogue of the heat equation has the advantage of being linear parabolic, with an explicit terminal condition.
 Much effort has been dedicated to faster pricing of VIX options and even greater to the simulation of fractional processes but, meanwhile, PPDE schemes are still in their infancy (the literature consists in three papers~\cite{jacquier2023deep,sabate2020solving,saporito2021path} which all rely on inserting a discretisation of the path in a neural network).
 Provided the path is encoded in an efficient way, this alternative viewpoint serves as the theoretical groundwork for new numerical schemes that spit out the whole implied volatility surface and the greeks without relying on simulation or Monte Carlo.
-Signature kernel methods~\cite{salvi2021signature} appear to be strong candidates as they combine a tailored encoding of the path through its signature, an efficient numerical computation and convergence guarantees; for those reasons we will apply them to this problem in an incoming work~\cite{PannnierSalvi}.
+Signature kernel methods~\cite{salvi2021signature} appear to be strong candidates as they combine a tailored encoding of the path through its signature, an efficient numerical computation and convergence guarantees.
+For those reasons we apply them to this problem in the recent work~\cite{pannier2024path}.

 Implied volatilities are the unitless equivalent to option prices which enable practitioners to compare financial products with different features.
 It is obtained by inverting the Black-Scholes formula which is not an easily tractable technique.
 Our third contribution consists in retrieving two quasi-linear path-dependent PDEs satisfied by the total implied variance and the implied volatility.
 This PDE representation was not known for volatility derivatives and is one of very few pre-asymptotic results in the literature.
 The computation is inspired by~\cite{berestycki2004computing} where uniqueness and asymptotic expressions are also established.